Cassiexu123/Pewlett-Hackard-Analysis/README.md

 # Overview of the analysis
-I helpped Bobby to find the number of retiring employees based on their current job title and identify
+I helpped Bobby to find the number of retiring employees based on their current job title and identify the specific employees who are eligible for mentorship program.

-#Results
-There is a bulleted list with four major points from the two analysis deliverables.
+# Results
 ## Retiring_titles table
-### Currently, 7 job titles employees need to retire, that are Senior Engineer, Senior staff, Engineer, Staff, Technique Leader, Assistant Engineer, and Manager.
+- Currently, 7 job titles employees need to retire, that are Senior Engineer, Senior staff, Engineer, Staff, Technique Leader, Assistant Engineer, and Manager.
-### Senior Engineer has the largest retiring population, which is 29,414 and only 2 Manager are in the retiring list.
+- Senior Engineer has the largest retiring population, which is 29,414 and only 2 Manager are in the retiring list.

 ## Mentorship_eligibility table
-### Total 1549 employees are in the mentorship list.
+- Total 1549 employees are in the mentorship list.
-### Their birth year are 1965 and still working currently.
+- Their birth year are 1965 and still working currently.
+-
 # Summary
 What are the total number of retiring employees for all the job titles?
 90,398 Select SUM(COUNT) from retiring_titles;